Ozakinn/Calculator-with-History/README.md

 •	Java 1.8

-•	Suitable to run the .Jar file on windows 10 or windows 11.
+•	Suitable to run on windows 10 or windows 11.

 ## UI